-In accordance with ASA rules, video cameras or other photographic equipment (including mobile phones with this facility) may only be used with permission to the Club or Gala Organiser.
+In accordance with Swim England rules, video cameras or other photographic equipment (including mobile phones with this facility) may only be used with permission to the Club or Gala Organiser.
 Bognor Regis Swimming Club requires you to sign the photography book.

 All children who need to be treated for an injury will be accompanied by an adult of the same-sex in the absence of their parent/carer.

 Persons who have committed offences against children as defined under Schedule 4 in the Criminal Justice and Court Services Act 2000 are prohibited from working with children.
-As such, all coaching staff/ poolside helpers/chaperones will be asked to complete a CRB disclosure form.
+As such, all coaching staff/ poolside helpers/chaperones will be asked to complete a Disclosure and Barring Service form (DBS).

 If you have any cause for concern about the welfare of a child in the club, please talk to the Club Welfare Officer, Head Coach or other Committee Member in their absence.